floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-If we try to run a program with a requirements field that is not 'never' we get a type error.
+If we try to run a program with a requirements field that is not type 'never' we get a type error.
 Effect is ensuring we provide any dependencies required for our program before it can be run.

 ---
 ```ts